hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
-    Registers an AWS public key that is used to verify the PKCS#7 signature of the EC2 instance metadata.
+    Registers an AWS public key to be used to verify the instance identity documents.
+While the PKCS#7 signature of the identity documents have DSA digest, the identity signature will have RSA digest, and hence the public keys for each type varies respectively.
+Indicate the type of the public key using the "type" parameter.
   </dd>

   <dt>Method</dt>